St Bartholomew, Leeds

 Construction progressed well to deliver 20 two-bedroom houses, 6 three-bedroom homes and 2 two-bedroom flats, one of which is fully wheelchair adapted.
 Of the 28 properties, 22 are for social rent tenants, and 6 for shared ownership.

 Building design reflected the local vernacular, and mature trees and shrubs were retained to support the existing ecosystem and give the development a sense of history and character.
-The grassy areas between the groups of houses provide opportunities for socialising and foster a sense of community, creating a good environment in which to live and raise a family.
+The grassy areas between the clusters of houses provide opportunities for tenants to socialise, fostering a sense of community and creating a good environment in which to live and raise a family.

 The latest technology has been incorporated so that the housing association can monitor remotely the air source heat pumps that provide the heating and hot water for the homes, and respond to any faults promptly.
 Residents can also disable the EV charger in their designated parking place, to prevent unauthorised use.